ibeauregard/tar/README.md

 my_tar

 ## Description
 my_tar is a command to manipulate tape archive.
-The first option to my_tar is a mode indicator from the following list:
+The node option to my_tar is a mode indicator from the following list:

 -c Create a new archive containing the specified items.
 -r Like -c, but new entries are appended to the archive.
 The -f option is required.